 The share price of Stock Charts Gold Shares (GLD) roughly tracks the price of gold and represents an investment in gold bullion.
 You in turn own gold without the hassle of storing and insuring.

 "With GLD, each share is priced at about 1/10th the price of gold bullion.
-If gold goes to $700 an ounce, then the price of a share should be about $70.00.
+If gold is at $1000 an ounce, then the price of a share should be about $100.00.